albassort/AVX-512-reST-community-docs/_build/_sources/docs/MMX/Compare/MMX.rst

     Compare packed 8-bit integers in "a" and "b" for equality, and store the results in "dst".

+.. deprecated:: X87

+    MMX technology intrinsics can cause issues on modern processors and should generally be avoided.
+Use SSE2, AVX, or later instruction sets instead, especially when targeting modern processors.

 .. admonition:: Intel Implementation Psudeo-Code

     .. code-block:: text